-A multidistrict litigation case is when cases from around the country which share a common factor, in this case ovarian cancer and talc usage, have all of their pretrial hearings and discovery process managed by one judge in one court.
+A multidistrict litigation case is when cases from around the country which share a common factor, in this case ovarian cancer and talc usage, have all of their pretrial hearings and the discovery process managed by one judge in one court.

 Cases are handled individually but, because the same judge oversees the pretrial motions and discovery, that judge becomes an expert in the types of cases involved in the MDL.
-Cases which do not settle or are not dismissed during the MDL phase are sent back to the original court where the case was filed for a trial hearing.
+Cases which do not settle or are not dismissed during the MDL phase are sent back to the original court where the case was filed for a trial.